Stephen Cefalo: Interview with a Contemporary Master

 What inspired you to become an artist?

 I always drew with an intensity as a kid, and there was never a question to me.
 I knew this was going to be my thing.
 I moved from New Jersey to my mom’s hometown in Newburgh, Indiana when I was 7 or 8.
-My Aunt Marilyn was quite an accomplished traditional painter and sculptor and began training me then.
+My Aunt Marilyn was quite an accomplished traditional painter and sculptor and began training me then so when I was not playing video games with the use of services like csgo boosting online, I was drawing or learning about it.
 My mom bought me books on figure drawing, composition, color science and theory, and I was hooked for life.
 Marilyn would take me to the Evansville museum.

 What do you love about the process of painting and drawing?